SEO plan for 30 minutes a day, or how you’ll plan successful SEO for your site

 - At this step, go to the Google Disavow Tool, select your website and upload the disavow file you've just made up.

 Yay!
-Now those harmful links won't damage your backlink profile in any way.
+Now those harmful links won't damage your backlink profile in any way, and you’ll be clear of obstacles in your path of local SEO strategy.
 This is how we smoothly came to the end of the backlink section.
 So far, you've done a lot of good to your SEO, keep going.

 According to the Samsara concept, everything in life needs to be in balance, after we lose something, we should get something in return.
 What I’m figuratively trying to say there is that once we got rid of a big bunch of backlinks, it's high time to fish for new ones to keep the balance.
 But just before we start, I want to remind you one more time that quality link building is exactly what can skyrocket your website in search engines because that's what influences rankings directly.
 By the way, I’ve written a whole article fully dedicated to link building, so if you want to dive deeper into the topic, please go ahead and read it.
 Inspired?
 Then let's get straight to it!